 PassBlue is an independent digital publication providing in-depth journalism and vivid photographs on the United Nations, with a strong focus on women.
 Founded in 2011, it is a project of the Ralph Bunche Institute for International Studies at the Graduate Center of the City University of New York and not tied financially or otherwise to the UN.
-As philanthropic journalism, PassBlue is a recipient of grants from the Samuel Rubin Foundation and the Feminist Majority Foundation and the Carnegie Corporation of New York, as well as individual donors.
+As philanthropic journalism, PassBlue is a recipient of grants from the Samuel Rubin Foundation, the Feminist Majority Foundation and the Carnegie Corporation of New York, as well as individual donors.

 PassBlue has quickly developed a reputation for incisive coverage: it was the first publication to report on efforts to have Syrian women’s groups represented at the Geneva peace talks in January 2014; on China sending combat troops to a UN peacekeeping operation for the first time, in Mali; on Switzerland’s petition to the Security Council to refer Syria to the International Criminal Court; on Mary Robinson becoming the first special envoy for Central Africa; on who writes Security Council resolutions; and on the Security Council addressing child soldier use in Colombia.

 PassBlue reports on the core issues of women, such as how the UN dropped the ball on promoting family planning; the low percentage of women in upper-level UN posts; the likely departure of Michelle Bachelet from UN Women; how women use media in the post-Arab Spring countries; the ICC’s efforts to prosecute for rape in conflicts; the General Assembly’s resolution to ban female genital mutilation; and Tanzania schoolgirls forced to undergo “pregnancy testing.”